Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/the-state-pattern.md

 }
 ```

 We can implement any number of states that can each have a different implementation of these methods.
-Each concrete state will decide whether a transition is allowed (and what to do if it isn’t), how the transition takes place and what the next state will be after the transition.
+Each concrete state will decide whether a transition is allowed (and what to do if it isn't), how the transition takes place and what the next state will be after the transition.

 In the following example concrete state, ActiveState, I have removed all implementation about how the transition takes place (for example, a call to a telephony component to signal that the call is being picked up) but left in the validation and the setting of the new state.